wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/hl7-examples/HL7_proxy_service.md

 # Mediating HL7 Messages

-You can create a proxy service that uses the HL7 transport, to connect to an HL7 server.
+You can create a proxy service that uses the HL7 transport to connect to an HL7 server.
 This proxy service will receive HL7-client connections and send them to the HL7 server.
 It can also receive XML messages over HTTP/HTTPS and transform them into HL7 before sending them to the server, and it will transform the HL7 responses back into XML.

 ## Synapse configuration